awacs/PrenatalSVDiscoveryProject/algorithm_integration/README.md

 ```

 The workflow expects a PE/SR VCF for each group, and a depth bed for each
-batch, and integrates all variants belonging to a single batch.
-A group may be
+batch, as detailed below, and integrates all variants belonging to a single
-a single sample; simply use the sample ID as the group ID.
+batch.
+A group may be a single sample; simply use the sample ID as the group
+ID.

 ## Input files